kognetiks/kognetiks-chatbot/readme.txt

 = Which OpenAI model does the plugin use? =

-Currently the plugin uses the gpt-3.5-turbo model from OpenAI.
-This is the same model used in the ChatGPT product.
+The plugin supports the gpt-3.5-turbo and gpt-4 models from OpenAI.
+These are the same models found in the ChatGPT product from OpenAI.

-As soon as the API for GPT-4 is available for general use, you will be able to select from the latest available models.

 == Screenshots ==